 19. Board Access to Independent Advisors

 The Board committees may hire independent advisors as set forth in their applicable charters.
-The Board as a whole shall have access to such advisors and such other independent advisors that the Company retains or that the Board considers necessary to discharge its responsibilities.
+The Board as a whole shall have access to such advisors and such other independent advisors that the committees or the Company retains or that the Board considers necessary or appropriate to discharge its responsibilities.

 20. Annual Self-Evaluation

 Following the end of each fiscal year, the Nominating and Corporate Governance Committee will oversee an annual self-assessment by the Board of the Board's performance.
 The Nominating and Corporate Governance Committee shall be responsible for establishing the evaluation criteria and implementing the process for such evaluation, as well as considering other corporate governance principles that may, from time to time, merit consideration by the Board.

 The assessment should include a review of any areas in which the Board or management believes the Board can make a better contribution to the governance of the Company as well as a review of the committee structure and an assessment of the Board’s compliance with the principles set forth in these Guidelines.
 The purpose of the review will be to improve the performance of the Board as a unit, and not to target the performance of any individual Board member, unless determined necessary or applicable by the Nominating and Corporate Governance Committee.
 The Nominating and Corporate Governance Committee will utilize the results of the Board evaluation process in assessing and determining the characteristics and critical skills required of prospective candidates for election to the Board.

 The Board shall meet at least five (5) times annually either in person or via teleconference or videoconference.
 In addition, special meetings may be called from time to time as determined by the needs of the business.
 It is the responsibility of the directors to attend meetings.